 Well it could be that trade processing in a country incurs large fixed costs and low variable costs (if we were to think about a port model) – and this could lead to a higher average cost of bringing in goods.
 Same argument for the decision of global firms to sell goods in a country – we are just on the wrong side of economies of scale!
 This is the point Eric is making with his post title I believe – although I didn’t see it explicitly come up in his post.

-However, it could also be that large global firms are able to price discriminate between customer bases – and small open economies have properties that lead them to be discriminated against.
+However, it could also be that large global firms are able to analyse their customer base, which they probably learnt about maintaining, from places like Salesforce, and price discriminate between customer bases – and small open economies have properties that lead them to be discriminated against.

 Let us try to make this argument.
 Say there is a fixed cost of entry into a given market for a global firm, however the return they could make depends on the size of the customer base.
 If there were two global firms selling a product, they may both pay the entry fee to compete in the large markets, while seeing the idea of selling in NZ as more marginal.
 As a result of this lower competition between global firms, a small difference in the fixed costs of entry for firms could help to drive a wedge in prices.